MicrosoftDocs/customer-insights/ci-docs/journeys/event-from-event-outbound.md

 ---
-title: Create an event from another event
+title: Create an event from another event in outbound marketing
-description: Describes how to create an event from another event when creating a new event in Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: article
+description: Describes how to create an event from another event when creating a new event in outbound marketing. ms.date: 08/18/2023 ms.topic: article
 author: alfergus